Vicente Pérez Rosales National Park: Fauna

 About 30 species of mammals live in the Park.
 These species are shy and difficult to observe.
 This Park and the geographically contiguous Puyehue, Nahuel Huapi and Lanin parks provide habitat to the puma, Puma concolor.
 The local sub-species is relatively small, usually not more than 30 or 40 kg, and preys on pudu Pudu puda, a tiny deer of solitary and reclusive forest habitat.
 Huiña, kodkod, Leopardus guigna, often mistaken for a stocky, short wild cat, is actually a member of the family of the leopards, a tiny ocelot.
 Of the group of the Canidae, the dogs, the Park is inhabited by chilla, Pseudalopex griseus, an animal that looks like a small fox but is not actually a fox.

 Introduced European red deer, Cervus elaphus, is having negative impact on natural renewal of the forest.
 Also damaging to the ecosystem balance is the introduced wild boar, Sus scrofa.

 Three native species of carnivores of the Mustelidae group inhabit the Park.
 One is Molina's hog-nosed skunk, Conepatus chinga; the second is lesser grison, Galictis cuja; the third is southern river otter, Lontra provocax, an endangered species.
 An introduced mustelid: American mink, Mustela vison, has wrought havoc in the Parks ecosystems.
 The impact of mink has been devastating for bird species nesting on the ground and on floating reeds.

 A diversity of animals of the rodent group live in the park.
 The larger ones are coipo, coypu, Myocastor coypus, a webbed-feet animal that inhabits reedy lake and river banks; and Wolffsohn's viscacha, Lagidium wolffsohni, of the family Chinchillidae, whose preferred habitat is above the timber line.
 Among the smaller rodents, scientists have shown particular interest for Chilean climbing mouse, Irenomys tarsalis, and for the long-clawed mole mouse, Geoxus valdivianus.

 The park is home to two species of marsupial mammals.
 Monito del monte, Dromiciops gliroides, has a semi-arboreal habit.
 It has been discussed why this South American marsupial appears to more closely related to the marsupials of Australasia than to those of the Americas.
 The other marsupial in the Park is the long-nosed shrew opossum, Ryncholestes raphanurus, first described for science in 1923.

 Around 80 species of birds, among full-time residents, seasonal migrants and visitors, are seen in the Park.
 Among the full-time residents are the Rhinocriptidae, of which the easiest to hear, and sometimes to see, is chucao tapaculo, Scelorchilus rubecula.
 Another rhinocryptid bird: black-throated huet-huet, Pteroptochos tarnii, is a speciality for birders in this park.
 Torrent duck, Merganetta armata, is sometimes seen at Petrohue waterfalls.
 One species of hummingbirds, the firecrown Sephanoides sephaniodes, is common and easily visible in the Park.

 The native fish fauna in Todos los Santos lake has been upset with the introduction of several species of trout and salmon.
 Sports fishing of these introduced species is a major activity in the Park.

-Among arthropods, the large antlered scarabeid beetle Chiasognathus granti, and the shiny coloured cerambicid beetle Cheloderus childreni have to be mentioned.
+Among arthropods, the large antlered scarabeid beetle Chiasognathus granti, and the shiny coloured cerambycid beetle Cheloderus childreni have to be mentioned.